"We gotta return to that feeling,

 "A friend who was [at The Black Party] this year said that it was almost impossible to find a condom or information about HIV, but that crystal meth was for sale everywhere and sexual activities ranged from unbelievable to outrageous."

 ~ A 2005 New York Black Party attendee

-For much of the 1990s, circuit parties were escapist, tribal havens for legions of gay men who flocked to these AIDS charity fundraisers and clubs like New York City's legendary Twilo, brimming with fun and a tolerable emphasis on sex.
+For much of the 1990s, circuit parties were escapist, tribal havens for legions of gay men who flocked to these HIV charity fundraisers and clubs like New York City's legendary Twilo, brimming with fun and a tolerable emphasis on sex.

 "When people were doing X and drinking, it was fun.
 People were having a good time—hands up in the air.
 And then these alternative drugs came into the scene.
 The mood changed and closed people off.
 Tina is a big problem because it is a very non-emotional thing.
 There’s this wall of energy, but no connection, so to speak.
 People don’t connect to each other.”

 Around the mid-1990s, ketamine arrived and instilled a spiritual if dissociative edge to the circuit, as users experienced a separation between perception and sensation caused by the blockage of pain receptors.
 Then crystal and GHB began to emerge, along with business-men who disregarded their obligation to provide for their patrons' wellbeing while also substantially reducing the share of proceeds they donated to HIV charities in their pursuit of profits.
 Up until 2001, for example, the Hearts Foundation's annual Fireball event in Chicago raised upwards of $200,000 annually from 1998 for various HIV/AIDS causes.
 In 2003, on revenues of $443,000, it donated just $28,000...